Black Diaries: Details

 The term Black Diaries was coined by Peter Singleton-Gates and Maurice Girodias in their 1959 book of that name.
 A second set of journals kept by Casement in 1910 is known as the White Diaries or Amazon Journal.

 The debate over the diaries' validity started in 1936 with William J. Maloney's book, The Forged Casement Diaries, in which he claimed to have proved that the British authorities had forged the diaries in order to discredit Casement.
-The possibility was suggested that forgers used a diary full of depravities written by a man Casement was investigating in Peru in 1911, that was transcribed by Casement and then by the forgers.
+The possibility was suggested that forgers used a diary full of depravities written by a man that Casement was investigating while in Peru in 1910, the diary was transcribed by Casement and then was sent to the Foreign Office as evidence where it was later exploited by the secret services as being Casement’s personal diary.
+However, it is a fact that Maloney never saw manuscript diaries or the alleged copies typed by the police.
+He had relied on hearsay evidence given by a few of Casement’s friends.
+Bulmer Hobson and Patrick Sarsfield O'Hegarty, two of Casement's close friends, claimed that Casement returned to London with the diary of Armando Normand, the Peruvian Amazon Company manager at Matanzas who was implicated with perpetrating vicious crimes against the Andoque and Bora populations.
+Hobson and O'Hegarty's accounts both noted that Casement translated this diary and sent a copy of it to the Foreign Office.
+This apparent diary of Normand's has not been made public.

 The poet W. B. Yeats was moved by this book to write a poem, "Roger Casement", which he described as "a ferocious ballad".
 Another poet, Alfred Noyes, who had accepted the diaries as genuine in 1916, also criticised the establishment in a 1957 book, The Accusing Ghost or Justice for Casement.

 In 1959 Peter Singleton-Gates and Maurice Girodias published The Black Diaries—a version of the diaries which they described as being based on "a bundle of documents" given to Singleton-Gates in 1922 by "a person of some authority"—in Paris, where they could not be prosecuted under the Official Secrets Act.
 That person was most likely Sir Basil Thomson who on his dismissal from Scotland Yard apparently removed large quantities of official papers.
 The diaries were released by the British government the same year, when they were made available in the Public Record Office in London.

 In 1960 Roger McHugh doubted the diaries' veracity, commenting on: "suspicious internal discrepancies and contradictions which hint toward the hand of a forger and the diary's physical evolution from the descriptions of eyewitnesses in 1916 to the physical appearance of the diaries made available in 1959".

-In 1965 The Trial of Sir Roger Casement, a book by H. Montgomery Hyde, was banned by the Irish Censorship of Publications Board because the diary extracts in it were found to be "indecent or obscene".
+In 1965 The Trial of Sir Roger Casement, a book by H. Montgomery Hyde, was banned by the Irish Censorship of Publications Board because the purported diary extracts in it were found to be "indecent or obscene".